tweag/python-monorepo-example/2019-06-10-codestatistics.md

 Those can be found from the 50% mark on but they are not visible in the figure because of their low package count.
 In case of Python, such packages often are `setuptools` scripts, while for Haskell, they are module exports and setup files.

-We can also ask which packages are imported most often.
+## ... and which are the most frequently used?

-Given a line of code with an `import` statement, it is straightforward to extract the name of the imported package.
+Answering this questions amounts to extracting the name of the imported package / the used `LANGUAGE` pragma for each line of code.
 For Python, we first look at basic `import [...]` statements:

 <img title="Most frequently imported Python packages" src="../img/posts/codestatistics_py_imports.png" style="max-width: 100%;max-height: 100%;"/>